JoaoJeronimoHW/macro-labour/README.md

 2. WangBellemare2019

-I wrote an R script that uses the specification of Wang and Bellemare (2019) to estimate the OLS and IV bias of specifications with lagged instruments.
+R script that uses the specification of Wang and Bellemare (2019) to estimate the OLS and IV bias of specifications with lagged instruments.